Trophic cascade: Terrestrial trophic cascades

 Trophic cascade effects of direct wolf predation were hypothesized to be augmented or even surpassed by changes in elk behavior induced by the threatening presence of the wolves, the "landscape of fear scenario."
 More recent studies have highlighted how elk minimize predation risk by avoiding time of day-varying areas of high predator density.
 A complex analysis of 21 years of observations of wolves, elk and aspen in the Northern Range concluded that "trait-mediated indirect effects," changes in elk behavior triggered by the wolves, can be ignored in the understanding of the local trophic cascades.
-The landscape of fear scenario does not hold for northern Yellowstone.

 The reintroduction and subsequent increasing numbers of Yellowstone wolves were paralleled by an increase in grizzly bears (Ursus arctos horribilis) which had been mismanaged by the National Park Service.
 Likewise, cougars (Puma concolor) became more abundant.
 The Northern Range elk herd seasonally migrates between the park and adjacent areas in Montana where they are subject to regulated human hunting.
 Further accounting for predation by black bears, five top preditors contribute to the trophic cascade in the Northern Range, human hunters, wolves, cougars and grizzly and black bears.

 Trophic cascades also impact the biodiversity of ecosystems.
 In examples from Yellowstone National Park, scavengers, such as ravens (Corvus corax), bald eagles (Haliaeetus leucocephalus), grizzly bears (Ursus arctos horribilis) and others are subsidized by the carcasses of wolf kills.
 Willow habitat restored thanks to the reintroduced wolves has benefited song bird species.
 Bison (Bison bison) numbers in the northern range have been steadily increasing as elk numbers have declined, presumably due to a decrease in interspecific competition between the two species.

 There are a number of other examples of trophic cascades involving large terrestrial mammals, including: